tidev/alloy/README.md

 Composing Views
 ---------------

 Alloy allows you to compose a View utilizing multiple subviews.
-You would use the `Require` element with type set to view and then the path to the subview.
+You would use the `Require` element with the path set to the subview, the id is how you would access the subview within the container view.

 ```xml
 <Alloy>